mavlink/mavlink/README.md

 The C MAVLink library utilizes a channels metaphor to allow for simultaneous processing of multiple MAVLink streams in the same program.
 It is therefore important to use the correct channel for each operation as all receiving and transmitting functions provided by MAVLink require a channel.
 If only one MAVLink stream exists, channel 0 should be used by using the `MAVLINK_COMM_0` constant.

 ##### Receiving ######
-MAVLink reception is then done using `mavlink_helpers::mavlink_parse_char(...)`.
+MAVLink reception is then done using `mavlink_helpers.h:mavlink_parse_char()`.

 ##### Transmitting #####
 Transmitting can be done by using the `mavlink_msg_*_pack()` function, where one is defined for every message.
-The packed message can then be serialized with `mavlink_helpers::mavlink_msg_to_send_buffer()` and then writing the resultant byte array out over the appropriate serial interface.
+The packed message can then be serialized with `mavlink_helpers.h:mavlink_msg_to_send_buffer()` and then writing the resultant byte array out over the appropriate serial interface.

 It is possible to simplify the above by writing wrappers around the transmitting/receiving code.
-A multi-byte writing macro can be defined, `MAVLINK_SEND_UART_BYTES(...)`, or a single-byte function can be defined, `comm_send_ch(...)`, that wrap the low-level driver for transmitting the data.
+A multi-byte writing macro can be defined, `MAVLINK_SEND_UART_BYTES()`, or a single-byte function can be defined, `comm_send_ch()`, that wrap the low-level driver for transmitting the data.
 If this is done, `MAVLINK_USE_CONVENIENCE_FUNCTIONS` must be defined.

 ### Scripts/Examples ###
 This MAVLink library also comes with supporting libraries and scripts for using, manipulating, and parsing MAVLink streams within the pymavlink, pymavlink/tools, and pymavlink/examples directories.